luizgbraga/luizgbraga/README.md

 # 💫 About Me
-👨🏻‍💻 I'm an engineering student working as an intern at a digital marketing agency<br>📈 Currently, I'm automating tasks and developing softwares to perform digital marketing efforts<br>📓 Machine Learning and enthusiast
+👨🏻‍💻 I'm an engineering student working as an intern at a digital marketing agency<br>📈 Currently, I'm automating tasks and developing softwares to perform digital marketing efforts<br>📓 Machine Learning enthusiast

 # 💻 Personal Skills